matsad3547/entelx/client/src/textPages/about/about.md

 #### About this Project

-While this project has some ambitious aims, it is at a very early stage of development.
+While this project has some ambitious aims, it is still at a very early stage of development.
 Data streams are currently limited locational marginal pricing and weather and the two streams are not well coordinated.
 The insights available and algorithms used are very rudimentary.
 It is very much a work in progress!

 I look forward to further developing the product including finding additional data streams for calculating other energy storage revenue streams relating to frequency regulation, peak shaving, avoided costs,

 Beyond developing a product, this project is also a showcase for my frontend development skills and for testing ideas about architecture, design, and UI/UX.

-It is vehicle for professional development.
+It is also vehicle for professional development.
 I've had to move far beyond any formal training to learn about backend development, databases, dev-ops, product design, and data science.

-**Entelx** is built almost entirely with Javascript:
+While there is also a tiny bit of Python, **Entelx** is built almost entirely with Javascript:
 * Node back end
 * React front end
 * MySql databases